Randomator/AnimateAutosave/README.md

 Works on windows only.

 To use this app, you must first need to have a set directory where your .fla script(s) are stored.
 Even if only one script is open, all scripts in this directory will be backed up.
-You must also have a set location where you want AUTOSAVE files to be stored.
+You must also have a set location where you want your autosave files to be stored.

 ### Prerequisites